Zoome Casino Australia: Fast Payouts, Great Bonuses & Aussie-Friendly Play

 General - Licensing, Access, and Support

-As of August 2025, Zoome Casino is operated by Dama N.V. (registration no. 152125) and runs under Curaçao Licence OGL/2023/174/0082, issued by the Curaçao Gaming Control Board.
+As of September 2025, Zoome Casino is operated by Dama N.V. (registration no. 152125) and operates under a new Curaçao framework license (OGL/2024/158/0071) issued directly by the Gaming Control Board, which replaces the former Master License system.
 While this licence is standard for many Aussie-facing online casinos, it's a different beast to local regulation - so read up and check the current status on the official Zoome site.
 The licence means your play is covered by certain international standards, but legal protections might differ from what you'd get with a more regulated Aussie provider.
+Operator Dama N.V. is reportedly seeking a Malta Gaming Authority (MGA) license, according to some unconfirmed sources.

 It's a big, world-facing casino, sure.
 But for us?
 Feels like home.
 Just take a sec to check the allowed countries-saves a headache later.
 Happened to a mate of mine who couldn't cash out.